torchipeppo/p3-clock-for-cinnamon/README.md

 data for the moon phases](https://github.com/torchipeppo/p3-clock-for-cinnamon/tree/master/lunar_calendar_generation)

 ### Design goals
-1. Adapt the style of the UI from the video game "Persona 3" into an effectively useful desktop widget
+1. Combine the style of the UI from the video game "Persona 3" and Linux/Cinnamon conventions into an effectively useful desktop widget
-2. Provide the most value to as many users as possible via customization
+2. Provide the most value to as many users as possible
-3. Keep the option to stay close to the source material, wherever possible
+3. Keep the option to stay close to the source material, wherever this doesn't conflict with the above points

 ## Bug reports, feature requests, and contributions
 Feel free to open issues or pull requests on the Cinnamon Spices repo